colinsurprenant/redstorm/README.md

 end
 ```

-`on_receive` relates to the Java bolt `execute` method and is called upon tuple reception by storm.
+`on_receive` relates to the Java bolt `execute` method and is called upon tuple reception by Storm.
 When using auto-emit, the block return value will be auto emited.
 A single value return will be emited as a single-field tuple.
 An array of values `[a, b]` will be emited as a multiple-fields tuple.
 An array of arrays `[[a, b], [c, d]]` will be emited as multiple-fields multiple tuples.
 When not using auto-emit, the `unanchored_emit(value, ...)` and `anchored_emit(tuple, value, ...)` method can be used to emit a single tuple.
 When using auto-anchor (disabled by default) the sent tuples will be anchored to the received tuple.
 When using auto-ack (disabled by default) the received tuple will be ack'ed after emitting the return value.
 When not using auto-ack, the `ack(tuple)` method can be used to ack the tuple.

 Note that setting auto-ack and auto-anchor is possible **only** when auto-emit is enabled.